We conclude our AP Month Blog Event with two posts from Anita and Bonnie, who explore the change in mindset that happens when you become a parent.

 by Bonnie Coffa

 Although at times we feel alienated when caring for a young child, we do not parent in a vacuum.
 How we parent is shaped by how we were parented, family, friends, pediatricians, books and prenatal classes, to name a few.
 I voraciously read every parenting book I could get my hands on.
-This is how I fortuitously stumbled upon the books that introduced me to the world of natural childbirth and attachment parenting (AP) that would forever change my parenting style.
+This is how I fortuitously stumbled upon the books and inspirational blog pages that introduced me to the world of natural childbirth and attachment parenting (AP) that would forever change my parenting style.
 Books such as Birthing from Within, Pushed, Spiritual Midwifery, Raising Your Spirited Child, Last Child in the Woods, Peaceful Parenting, The No Cry Sleep Solution and countless others (recalled from memory, so my apologies for title butchering).

 While, helping out Samantha Gray on an API grant application, I started thinking about how my parenting strategies have evolved.
 Specifically how API and the Nashville attachment parenting group have changed my mindset about how children should behave, and how I react to my son, Michael.
 Prior to learning about AP and attending meetings, I often felt resentful of my son’s frequent night waking and always wanting to be held.
 I kept wondering what I was or had done wrong.
 I kept trying to “fix” my son, and in my attempt, I kept a meticulous diary of daily events (what he ate, what I ate (since he was avidly nursing), bathing, sunshine exposure, and other obscure items (and the order which they were performed), and how they had impacted his night-time sleeping, which bordered OCD and makes me chuckle now.
 I was convinced that I would find the culprit and solve the frequent night waking, without using cry-it-out (CIO) methodology.